sphinx-doc/sphinx/doc/usage/extensions/apidoc.rst

      and will be created if it does not exist.

    :code-py:`'exclude_patterns'`
+     See :confval:`apidoc_exclude_patterns`.

+   :code-py:`'maxdepth'`
+     See :confval:`apidoc_maxdepth`.

+   :code-py:`'followlinks'`
+     See :confval:`apidoc_followlinks`.

+   :code-py:`'separatemodules'`
+     See :confval:`apidoc_separatemodules`.

+   :code-py:`'includeprivate'`
+     See :confval:`apidoc_includeprivate`.

+   :code-py:`'noheadings'`
+     See :confval:`apidoc_noheadings`.

+   :code-py:`'modulefirst'`
+     See :confval:`apidoc_modulefirst`.

+   :code-py:`'implicit_namespaces'`
+     See :confval:`apidoc_implicit_namespaces`

+   :code-py:`'automodule_options'`
+     See :confval:`apidoc_automodule_options`.

+The following configuration values are used as the defaults for all modules:

+.. confval:: apidoc_exclude_patterns
+   :type: :code-py:`Sequence[dict[str, Any]]`
+   :default: :code-py:`()`

    A sequence of patterns to exclude from generation.
    These may be literal paths or :py:mod:`fnmatch`-style patterns.
-     Defaults to :code-py:`()`.

-   :code-py:`'maxdepth'`
+.. confval:: apidoc_maxdepth
+   :type: :code-py:`int`
+   :default: :code-py:`4`

    The maximum depth of submodules to show in the generated table of contents.
-     Defaults to :code-py:`4`.

-   :code-py:`'followlinks'`
+.. confval:: apidoc_followlinks
+   :type: :code-py:`bool`
+   :default: :code-py:`False`

    Follow symbolic links.
-     Defaults to :code-py:`False`.

-   :code-py:`'separatemodules'`
+.. confval:: apidoc_separatemodules
+   :type: :code-py:`bool`
+   :default: :code-py:`False`

    Put documentation for each module on an individual page.
-     Defaults to :code-py:`False`.

-   :code-py:`'includeprivate'`
+.. confval:: apidoc_includeprivate
+   :type: :code-py:`bool`
+   :default: :code-py:`False`

    Generate documentation for '_private' modules with leading underscores.
-     Defaults to :code-py:`False`.

-   :code-py:`'noheadings'`
+.. confval:: apidoc_noheadings
+   :type: :code-py:`bool`
+   :default: :code-py:`False`

    Do not create headings for the modules/packages.
    Useful when source docstrings already contain headings.
-     Defaults to :code-py:`False`.

-   :code-py:`'modulefirst'`
+.. confval:: apidoc_modulefirst
+   :type: :code-py:`bool`
+   :default: :code-py:`False`

    Place module documentation before submodule documentation.
-     Defaults to :code-py:`False`.

-   :code-py:`'implicit_namespaces'`
+.. confval:: apidoc_implicit_namespaces
+   :type: :code-py:`bool`
+   :default: :code-py:`False`

    By default sphinx-apidoc processes sys.path searching for modules only.
-     Python 3.3 introduced :pep:`420` implicit namespaces that allow module path structures such as ``foo/bar/module.py`` or ``foo/bar/baz/__init__.py``
-     (notice that ``bar`` and ``foo`` are namespaces, not modules).
+   Python 3.3 introduced :pep:`420` implicit namespaces that allow module path structures such as ``foo/bar/module.py`` or ``foo/bar/baz/__init__.py`` (notice that ``bar`` and ``foo`` are namespaces, not modules).

    Interpret module paths using :pep:`420` implicit namespaces.
-     Defaults to :code-py:`False`.

-   :code-py:`'automodule_options'`
+.. confval:: apidoc_automodule_options
+   :type: :code-py:`set[str]`
+   :default: :code-py:`{'members', 'show-inheritance', 'undoc-members'}`

    Options to pass to generated :rst:dir:`automodule` directives.
-     Defaults to :code-py:`{'members', 'show-inheritance', 'undoc-members'}`.

-.. confval:: apidoc_defaults
-   :type: :code-py:`dict[str, Any]`
-   :default: :code-py:`{}`

-    This dict contains the same keys as :confval:`apidoc_modules`, and is used as a default for all modules.
-    Keys specified in :confval:`apidoc_modules` take precedence when merging.